Online Longitudinal Assessment (OLA)

 How many questions do I have to answer?

-- For IR/DR and any subspecialty certificate(s): a minimum of 52 questions for your IR/DR certificate, and 52 per year for any subspecialty certificate you are maintaining
+• For IR/DR and any subspecialty certificate(s): a minimum of 52 questions for your IR/DR certificate, and 52 per year for any subspecialty certificate

 How will I receive my questions?

-You will be notified once a week via email that you have two question opportunities available.
+Two questions are made available every Monday morning in OLA.
+Most diplomates are notified once a week via email when the two question opportunities are available.
 You may choose to answer the questions immediately or at a more convenient time.
 Each question opportunity will be available for four weeks.
 When you choose a question, you will have a limited amount of time to answer it.
+You may modify how often you receive OLA email notifications in your OLA Preferences, but this will not change when the questions become available or when they expire.

 Will I know if my answer is correct?